-Madison, a Republican, was the representative for Kansas's 7th congressional district from 1907 to 1913.
+Madison was the representative for Kansas’s 7th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1907 to Aug 1911, Madison missed 156 of 561 roll call votes, which is 27.8%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Aug 1911.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1909-Feb 1910||18||4||22.2%||47th|

 |Dec 1910-Mar 1911||68||13||19.1%||40th|